 We are very happy to introduce Hyper Fetch tool that helps to interact with requests on the frontend side.
 We start from alpha stage as we believe that our ideas with the community involvement may resolve with the best fetching tool out there.

 The idea for Hyper Fetch was shaped over the years of work on many projects in which I encountered various problems in the subject of fetching, request queueing, persistence, offline and data caching.
 This project was created to solve most of them, and the most problematic or seemingly inaccessible - due to the level of complexity.

 What is Hyper Fetch?

-Builder is a class thanks to which we can control the entire process of interaction with the server.
-This is where all request sending queues, cache and other modules necessary for operation, such as the http client, are initialized.
+Client is a class thanks to which we can control the entire process of interaction with the server.
+This is where all request sending queues, cache and other modules necessary for operation, such as the http adapter, are initialized.
 Its main purpose is to set up one place where we prepare our connection, first of all establishing the base url of our server.
-With the setup builder behind us, we can create new instances of commands that will be able to use the prepared setup and derive information from it.
+With the setup client behind us, we can create new instances of requests that will be able to use the prepared setup and derive information from it.

 Queues, Cache, Persistence and Offline

 One of the more difficult problems we deal with are queues and cache with simultaneous support for persistence.
 These problems are very massive, so they will definitely mature for a while until 1.0.0 is released.
 However, it is not something that cannot be solved, therefore, thanks to the command pattern, we are able to store requests dump and then recreate it in the next sessions (with some restrictions in the persistence mode).
 By default persistence is disabled as it requires connecting the data storage of your choice for it (by default we store data in Map object).